Police Ask Alexa Whodunit in Suspicious Death Case

-Alexa may be the key to solving an already somewhat bizarre Florida case where a woman was killed by a footlong spear to the chest.
+Alexa may be the key to solving an already somewhat bizarre Florida case where a woman was killed by a spear with a footlong blade to the chest.
 Police have secured a search warrant for recordings from an Amazon Echo and Echo Dot in the home, which they believe may have witnessed the possible murder, according to the Sun Sentinel.

 The incident in question happened back in July: Sylvia Galva Crespo, 32, died in her Hallandale Beach, Florida, home after a mysterious accident left her stabbed through the chest with a spear inexplicably already in the apartment.
 At least, that’s the explanation her husband, Adam Crespo, 43, gave police before he was charged with second-degree murder.